karlstolley/rtc/syllabus/_projects/project-03.md

     deadline: *deadline
 ---

-This project will be a refinement of Project Two, making fuller use of STUN/TURN signaling for more robust network interoperability and obviating the need for monkeying with firewalls, etc. Your group will make some kind of non-trivial revision, refactoring, or other improvement to your Chat Plus Alpha Release (Project Two).
+This project will be a refinement of Project Two.
+Your group will make some kind of targeted revision, refactoring, or other improvement to your Real-Time Collaboration Alpha Release (Project Two).
 Additionally, your group will write a ~500-word proposal outlining a significant future improvement to your project.